Farmers Markets & Produce Stands - Tri-Cities WA Guide

 Yakima: Downtown Yakima Farmers' Market - mid-May through mid-October.
 Hours are from 9:00 a.m. to 1:00 p.m. on Sunday.
 The Downtown Yakima Farmers' Market is located on South Third Street between Yakima Avenue and Chestnut Avenue, in front of the Capitol Theatre.

-Fresh Fruit & Produce Stands in Tri-Cities WA
+Fresh Fruit & Produce Stands in the Tri-Cities

 Some of the fresh fruit and produce stands located in the Tri-Cities are listed below: